-With nearly $8 billion in unclaimed cash currently held by individual state and federal governments, you may be wondering if you’re owed money.
+There is nearly $8 billion in unclaimed cash currently held by individual state and federal governments.
+It’s natural to wonder if you’re owed money.
 According to the National Association of Unclaimed Property Administrators (NAUPA), a nonprofit representing unclaimed property programs in all 50 states, the District of Columbia and Puerto Rico, governments are holding onto unclaimed cash.
 Here’s what you need to know about recovering forgotten funds.

 This money mostly represents forgotten security deposits, life insurance policies, certificates of deposit (CDs), abandoned financial accounts (e.g. checking accounts, IRAs), safe deposit box contents, uncashed checks and other financial assets.
-The money is then turned over to a state or federal department.
-The State Treasurer estimates about $711 million in unclaimed funds is available to be returned to its rightful owners.
+Left unclaimed, the money is turned over to a state or the federal government.
+Today, the NC State Treasurer estimates about $711 million in unclaimed funds is available to be returned to its rightful owners.

 You can also search individual federal agency websites to find lost money owed to you.
-Don’t forget to check if you’re owed unclaimed retirement funds such 401(k) assets, visit unclaimedretirementbenefits.com.
+Be sure to check if you’re owed unclaimed retirement funds such 401(k) assets by visiting unclaimedretirementbenefits.com.
 The website is a collaboration between many of the companies that administer 401(k) plans.

 If you do find lost cash, consider budgeting so you can spend a little on something special for yourself.
 Next, you may want to add funds to a money market account to bolster your retirement savings.